MODFLOW-USGS/modflow6/.github/PULL_REQUEST_TEMPLATE.md

+Replace this paragraph with a written description of the pull request.
+Include images and files as necessary to help with the documentation.
+Descriptions for trivial and minor pull requests should be brief.

 Checklist of items for pull request

+- [ ] Replaced section above with description of pull request
 - [ ] Closed issue #xxxx
 - [ ] Referenced issue or pull request #xxxx
 - [ ] Added new test or modified an existing test